Anti-Hungarian sentiment: Commemoration of controversial historical figures

-Hungarians accuse them of conducting gruesome massacres against the Hungarian civilian population from Transylvania, killing many thousands of people of all genders and ages, and burning down many cities and villages.
-Despite knowing about the Hungarian stance towards them, Romania did not stop their official cult.
+They conducted massacres against the Hungarian civilian population from Transylvania, killing many thousands of people of all genders and ages, and burning down many cities and villages.
 Although the Hungarians historical memory says that these men were involved in violent episodes against Hungarian civilians during the Revolt of Horea, Cloșca, and Crișan of 1784 and the Hungarian War of Independence of 1848-1849, Romanian historiography, text books and political discourse presents them primarily as defenders of the oppressed and champions of social and national justice.